Novoaltaysk: History

 It was founded in 1736 as the village of Chesnokovka (Чесноковка).
 In 1934, a sawmill was built.
 In 1941, during the Great Patriotic War, Dniprodzerzhynsk Carriage Works was evacuated here from Dniprodzerzhynsk, on the Eastern Front in the Ukrainian Soviet Socialist Republic.
 In 1942, Chesnokovka was granted town status and in 1962 it was given its present name.

 Administrative and municipal status

 Within the framework of administrative divisions, Novoaltaysk serves as the administrative center of Pervomaysky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the town of krai significance of Novoaltaysk—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of krai significance of Novoaltaysk is incorporated as Novoaltaysk Urban Okrug.

 Transportation

 Novoaltaysk is a major transportation hub and home to one of the ten largest railway station units in Russia.
 The town is located at the intersection of railways and highways of federal importance.

+Industry

+Altaivagon is the town's largest industrial object.
+It is what became of the Dniprodzerzhynsk Carriage Works.
+However in recent years it has seen something of a downturn.